-Giuseppe Scellato holds a Ph.D. in Economics and is assistant professor at the Politecnico di Torino, where he teaches financial accounting and corporate finance at graduate level, and economics and management of innovation at post-graduate level.
+Giuseppe Scellato holds a Ph.D. in Economics and is associate professor at the Politecnico di Torino, where he teaches financial accounting and corporate finance at graduate level, and economics and management of innovation at post-graduate level.
 Since 2008 he is also research affiliate of the Bureau of Research in Innovation Complexity and Knowledge at Collegio Carlo Alberto, Turin.
 His main research interests are in the area of economics and management of innovation, the economic analysis of intellectual property rights and the economics of science.
 These themes are investigated both theoretically and with micro econometric techniques.
 His recent scientific works have appeared in leading international journals, including Science, Nature Biotechnology, Research Policy, Journal of Banking and Finance, Journal of Business Research, Cambridge Journal of Economics.

 (2005) Philosophiae Doctor in Economics, Università di Torino, Italy.